jspecify/jspecify/docs/spec.md

 (propagating-multiple-worlds)=

-### Propagating how many worlds a check must hold in
+### Propagating how many worlds a relation must hold in

 When one rule in this spec refers to another, it refers to the same version of the rule.
-For example, when the rules for [containment] refer to the rules for [subtyping], the some-world containment check applies the some-world subtyping check, and the all-worlds containment check applies the all-worlds subtyping check.
+For example, when the rules for [containment] refer to the rules for [subtyping], the some-world containment relation refers to the some-world subtyping relation, and the all-worlds containment relation refers to the all-worlds subtyping relation.

 This meta-rule applies except when a rule refers explicitly to a particular version of another rule.